da-nrw/DNSCore/ContentBroker/src/main/markdown/development_deploy.md

 Remarks:

-* -Pdev
-this is the environment setting of the install script which indicates we're on a development workstation.
+    -Pdev this is the environment setting of the install script which indicates we're on a development workstation.
        In this case the ContentBroker gets configured so that it gets provided with fake versions of the necessary adapters to the storage and presentation layer.
-* -DappHome=[appHome]  **no ending slash!!!**
+    -DappHome=[appHome]  **no ending slash!!!**

+    [...]/DNSCore/ContentBroker - this is the local clone of the DNSCore git repository which you can place somewhere
+        onto your file system (which is what the [...] should indicate) [appHome] - appHome is the full physical path to a local installation of the ContentBroker which automatically gets installed by the test system in order to run the automated acceptance tests.